RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 https://www.python.org/ftp/python/3.13.4/python-3.13.4-amd64.exe

 The Python installation requires about 100 Mbytes.
-It is easily and is cleanly removed using the standard Windows method found in Windows=>Settings=>Installed apps
+It is easily and cleanly removed using the standard Windows method found in Windows=>Settings=>Installed apps

 Run the Python installer selecting all default options.